Online Master’s Degrees in Clinical Mental Health Counseling

 Supervised Clinical Hour Requirements & Internships – Online Master’s Degrees in Clinical Mental Health Counseling

-In addition to academic coursework, most online master’s programs in clinical mental health counseling include supervised hands-on experiences in the form of practicums (100 to 150 hours) and internships (600 to 700 hours).
+In addition to academic coursework, most online master’s programs in clinical mental health counseling include supervised hands-on experiences in the form of practicums (100 to 150 hours) and internships (600 to 700 hours), generally taking place in the final semesters of a degree program.

 These experiences give students a chance to put learning into practice and prepare them for state licensure and further certification.
 Despite the physical nature of these practicums and internships, the online learning modality is not a hindrance to completing them: most online master’s programs in clinical mental health counseling have faculty members working with students to select practicums and internships that match a student’s location and career goals.